Point Reyes is a park 1.5 hours northwest of San Francisco. It is a rewarding

 from december till april.

 Sea Lions can be seen at Sea Lion Cove, near the lighthouse.

 Harbor seals can be seen at Double Point and Drakes Estero from april till july.

-Warning: racoons in Pt Reyes cause a lot more damage than bears in Yosemite.
+Warning: raccoons in Pt Reyes cause more damage than bears in Yosemite.

 Camping in and around Pt Reyes:

 which is the only available camping inside Pt Reyes

 (Glen, Sky, Coast and Wildcat campgrounds all require some walking to